grafana/k6-docs/src/data/markdown/docs/01 guides/04 Test Types/01 Smoke Testing.md

 ---

 Smoke test is a regular load test, configured for minimal load.
 You want to run a smoke test as a sanity check every time you write a new script or modify an existing script.

 You want to run a smoke test to:
  1. Verify that your test script doesn't have errors.
- 2. Verify that your system doesn't throw any errors when under minimal load
+ 2. Verify that your system doesn't throw any errors when under minimal load.

 ## Smoke testing in k6